 Other Types of Colored Glass

 Laminated glass is made from two sheets of glass with a vinyl interlayer.
-Laminated glass (“lami” in the glass business) is a type of safety glass owing its safety properties to the vinyl interlayer which holds the glass together if it is broken.
-With a clear vinyl interlayer, it use routinely used in the windshields of vehicles.
+Laminated glass (“lami” in the glass business) is a type of safety glass owing to its safety properties to the vinyl interlayer which holds the glass together if it is broken.
+With a clear vinyl interlayer, it is used routinely used in the windshields of vehicles.

 Colored Laminated Glass

 An interesting feature of laminated glass is that the vinyl interlayer can be decorated with a wide range of colors and textures to give endless options for interior and building design.

 However, laminated glass cannot be perfectly polished (because of the soft nature of the vinyl interlayer) so is not normally used for shelving.

 - Clear glass is the most common type used for shelves because of its combination of moderate price and clarity